If

 falsecontrolExecution continues here when the condition is false.

-Data from the If node's input is passed through to whichever branch executes.
+Data from the input handle is passed through to whichever branch executes.
 The downstream node on either branch receives the same value that was wired into input.

 Settings